 Carry Hand Sanitizer

-Hand sanitizer is a perfect way to handle those times when you can’t immediately wash your hands with water and soap.
+Hand sanitizer is a perfect way to handle when you can’t immediately wash your hands with water and soap.

-Make sure to use a good quality hand sanitizer that is at least 60% alcohol for it to be effective.
+Make sure to use a good quality hand sanitizer that is at least 60% alcohol to be effective.

-You want to make sure you are using hand sanitizer at a minimum after any bowel movements, urination, and before food preparation and consumption.
+You want to ensure you use hand sanitizer at a minimum after any bowel movements, urination, and before food preparation and consumption.

 Issues With Poor Bathroom Management

-Human waste disposal is important and it is one of the worst performed duties in the backcountry.
+Human waste disposal is necessary, and it is one of the worst-performing duties in the backcountry.

-This is partly because people underestimate how much waste they create and how difficult it is to properly dispose of human waste.
+This is partly because people underestimate how much waste they create and how difficult it is to dispose of human waste properly.

-People also often do not realize how their improper waste disposal can negatively affect others, both now and in the future.
+People also often do not realize how improper waste disposal can negatively affect others now and in the future.

-Most also don’t know the fact that it takes nearly a year for human poop to biodegrade, and since people tend to have a bowel movement a day this leads to thousands of holes of poop left in the woods each year.
+Most also don’t know that it takes nearly a year for human poop to biodegrade, and since people tend to have a bowel movement a day, this leads to thousands of holes of poop left in the woods each year.

-This is not only unsightly but can lead to disease and sickness, please properly dispose of your waste to help keep everyone safe.
+This is unsightly and can lead to disease and sickness.
+Please properly dispose of your waste to help keep everyone safe.

 Health Risks to Human Feces Exposure